moulin-louis/philosophers-tester/README.md

 # A simple tester for philo project in 42 cursus
 ![image](https://user-images.githubusercontent.com/52115261/209988470-ecc585c5-c19c-4c5a-857f-57dcbb799576.png)

-Its a simple script in shell mean to test few aspest of your philo programs.
+Its a simple shell script mean to test few aspect of your philo programs.
-For now it doesnt check for leak, dead lock, data race but its comming in the near future

 It will check :
 - Basic parsing